allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ![mitmproxy_fixed](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_fixed.png)

-mitmproxy changed the status code of each tile request to `410`.
+Mitmproxy changed the status code of each tile request to `410`.
 Once the first tile request finished with the `410` status code, `geod` daemon immediately updated its manifest requesting fresh `/geomanifest/dynamic/config`.
 It worked just as expected!
 The bug was resolved! :tada: